 Haynes and Burns met in 1936 during radio audition in Knoxville, Tennessee when they were both 16 and known as Junior and Dude (pronounced “dood’-ee”).
 Supposedly the pair was rechristened Homer (Haynes) and Jethro (Burns) when the program director forgot their nicknames during a 1936 broadcast.
 The duo actually teamed up with Spike Jones in a stage show and recorded a 1950s hit “Pal-Yat-Chee”, based on an aria from the opera of the same name (Pagliacci).

-Despite their hillbilly act, both Haynes, on guitar and Burns, on Mandolin, were respected jazz musicians which is evident on the album Madge has for sale in her homegoods shop: Homer and Jethro at the Country Club, recorded live at the Hillwood Country Club in Nashville, Tennessee.
+Despite their hillbilly act, both Haynes, on guitar and Burns, on Mandolin, were respected jazz musicians which is evident on the record album Homer and Jethro at the Country Club, recorded live at the Hillwood Country Club in Nashville, Tennessee.
 Produced by Chet Atkins, with introduction and liner notes by Hee Haw’s Archie Campbell.
 The LP is filled with really funny songs based on popular hits of the day.
-My personal favorite is their lyrics to a medley of “Let Me Go'” and “Fascination”, two particularly schmaltzy tunes from the late 1950s. “. . .She had nine buttons on her nightgown, but she could only Fascinate“.
+My personal favorite is their lyrics to a medley of “Let Me Go'” and “Fascination”, two particularly schmaltzy tunes from the late 1950s. “. . .She had nine buttons on her nightgown, but she could only Fascinate”.
 It doesn’t get any better than that.

 The 70s brought Dr. Demento and his nationally syndicated radio show.
-Dr. Demento, real name Barry Hanson, devised an amazing weekly show that ran on Sunday evenings from 10:00 to midnight and introduced a whole new generation to the likes of Spike Jones and Tom Lehrer.
-Of course my mom and I were in my room listening and cracking up almost every Sunday night.
+Dr. Demento, real name Barry Hanson, devised a unique and entertaining weekly show that ran on Sunday evenings from 10:00 to midnight and introduced a whole new generation to the likes of Spike Jones and Tom Lehrer and many other more obscure artists.
+Of course my mom and I were in my room almost every Sunday night, listening and cracking up.

-The popularity of song parodies and their performers may ebb and flow but the fact that Yankovic’s new album is his highest charting ever gives Madge hope that future generations will discover these uniquely American treasures.
+The popularity of song parodies and their performers may ebb and flow but the fact that Yankovic is getting a biopic starring Daniel Radcliffe tells you all you need to know about the staying power of song parodies.
+Madge’s hope that future generations will discover these uniquely American treasures.